 19 March 2019 - 7 July 2019

-- Artworks include Rembrandt’s Judas Returning the Thirty Pieces of Silver and a new commission by Jeremy Deller.
+Artwork includes Rembrandt’s first masterpiece Judas Returning the Thirty Pieces of Silver and new commissions by Jeremy Deller and Doug Fishbone.

 The exhibition has been developed by the Jewish Museum London in collaboration with the Pears Institute for the study of Antisemitism at Birkbeck, University of London.